-Parents should take additional care when considering if their camper should visit individuals over the age of 65 and anyone with a high-risk condition.
-Though we will do everything possible to maintain our camp bubble, we recommend that parents have their child tested for COVID-19 three to five days after leaving camp.
+Parents should take additional care when considering if their camper should visit nonvaccinated individuals over the age of 65 and anyone with a high-risk condition.
+Though we will do everything possible to maintain our camp bubble, we suggest having campers tested for COVID-19 three to five days after leaving camp.